dion-w-pieterse/wimb-app/README.md

 - Order Summary will be available to users after adding all the items to cart.
 - Website allows users to add/edit the delivery information and credit card details at checkout.

+## 2.3 Operating Environment
+Where’s My Book is an online web store developed using front-end technology like Bootstrap CSS Framework, JQuery.
+Back-end technology like Python Flask and DBMS, Object-Relational-Mapping (ORM), and Other DB Tools: SQLite3, SQLAlchemy, PugSQL.
+Group-Code-Development Plugin: Git Live.
+DVCS: Git.
+Graphical Tools: Adobe Photoshop, Adobe Illustrator.
+User-Experience Design Tool: Adobe XD.
+Hosting Service: AWS Lightsail – Amazon.
+Email Service: Gmail SMTP Server.
+Text-to-Speech Service: AWS Polly – Amazon.
+This web application can work on all the Operating Systems and can be opened on Google Chrome, Microsoft Edge and Mozilla Firefox.

+## 2.4 Similar System Information
+There are more than hundreds of web applications for selling books online.
+Topping the list are: Amazon Books, Barnes and Noble, Powell’s Book, AbeBooks, Book Depository, etc (Source: https://booksliced.com)

+## 2.5 User Characteristics
+This app is for users interested in buying books online in a hard copy format or online version.
+The app can be used by all age groups.
+Users should only have skills to add the details correctly in the web application as needed.
+The user friendly interface and easy to understand features will facilitate users to order books from the web application smoothly.

+## 2.6 Design and Implementation Constraints
+This web application is a simple online bookstore to buy books online and not an entertainment site.
+This website will be able to work on all the Operating systems which have access to browsers such as Google Chrome, Mozilla Firefox and Microsoft Edge.
+This website needs the user to be authenticated so as to order books through the website.
+Unauthorized users will only be able to view the home page and search for books.

+## 2.7 Assumptions
+This SRS assumes that:
+- Users understands English Language
+- User has a device with accessibility to a browser
+- User has connectivity to internet
+- User can access and use a browser
+- User can access to link and access the website
+- User has a valid Email address
+- User can create a account
+- Users know how to search and apply filters to search
+- Users have a valid credit card or debit card to purchase the book

 ## Summarized Software Design Description Documentation

 ### General Overview